skills/.github/profile/README.md

 - :hammer_and_wrench: **Real projects**: Learn new skills while working in your own copy of a real project.
 - :robot: **Helpful bot**: GitHub Actions provides instructions and feedback throughout your journey.
 - :computer: **Real workflow**: Everything happens with real GitHub features, such as Issues, Actions, and Codespaces.

+Get started building your own courses by with our [GitHub Learn Quickstart Guide](https://github.com/githublearn/quickstart-guide). 🌟